 But the Till photo remained with him all these years.
-His captivating new book, Writing to Save a Life, tackles the Till family saga—and Wideman’s own—through a lens of history, mystery, memoir, and fiction.
-In the book, which comes out next week, readers are introduced to different versions of Louis Till, Emmett’s father, who was charged with rape and murder while stationed in Italy during World War II, and then court-martialed and hanged by the US military.
-Wideman struggles to make sense of old documents from the proceedings (obtained via a Freedom of Information Act request), as well as the parallels between the Till family and his own.
+His captivating new book, Writing to Save a Life, tackles the Till saga—and Wideman’s own—through a lens of history, mystery, memoir, and fiction.
+Readers of the book, which comes out next week, are introduced to different versions of Louis Till, Emmett’s father, who was charged with rape and murder while stationed in Italy during World War II, and then court-martialed and hanged by the US military.
+Wideman struggles to make sense of old documents from the proceedings (obtained via a Freedom of Information Act request), as well as the parallels between Till’s family and his own.

 In the process, Wideman revives an incredibly disturbing but largely forgotten detail from the Emmett Till affair.
 After the white racists accused of killing Till were acquitted of murder in a farcical trial, a grand jury was convened to consider kidnapping charges against the men.
 That’s when portions of Louis Till’s military file were abruptly declassified and leaked to the local press.
 The victim’s family was thus sullied, and the kidnapping charges, for whatever reason, never came to pass.